 The bill amends existing election laws in Wyoming to prohibit individuals from delivering ballots on behalf of other electors to the county clerk, with specific exceptions.
-Under the new provisions, only the qualified elector, their immediate family, or authorized employees of residential care facilities may deliver ballots.
-Additionally, employees delivering ballots must file an affidavit with the county clerk attesting to their authorization to do so.
-If a violation occurs, any ballots delivered improperly will not be tabulated, and the county clerk is required to notify the elector of this issue.
+Under the new provisions, only the qualified elector casting the ballot, their immediate family, or authorized employees of residential care facilities may deliver ballots.
+Additionally, employees of these facilities must file an affidavit with the county clerk attesting to their authorization to deliver the ballot.
+If a violation of these delivery rules occurs before ballot tabulation, the improperly delivered ballots will not be counted, and the county clerk is required to notify the elector.

-Furthermore, the bill establishes a penalty for violating the new delivery restrictions, classifying such violations as felony offenses punishable by up to five years in prison or a fine of up to $10,000.
+Furthermore, the bill establishes penalties for violations of the new delivery rules, classifying such violations as felony offenses punishable by up to five years in prison or a fine of up to $10,000.
 The effective date for this legislation is set for July 1, 2025.

 Engrossed: 22-9-113, 22-26-101